-The application should include measurable goals and aims based on a two (2)-year research project period.
+The application should include measurable goals and aims based on a three (3)-year research project period.
 The application should describe specific, measurable, achievable, realistic, and time-phased (SMART) project objectives for each activity described in the application's project plan and describe the development and implementation of project performance measures based on specific programmatic objectives.
-The application should also identify key evaluation questions, the data collected to answer the questions, and the analytical approach to be used.